-Affected Individuals will be subject to discipline under this policy for (i) engaging in, encouraging, directing, facilitating or permitting fraud or abuse, (ii) failing to report suspected fraud or abuse committed by others in accordance with Agency's Fraud and Abuse Reporting Policy or (iii) violating Agency's Code of Conduct or any other Agency policy, including those designed to detect or prevent fraud and abuse, failing to provide appropriate care to clients, or breaching privacy and security requirements.
-Nothing in this policy will restrict Agency from disciplining Affected Individuals for offenses not referenced above under other Agency policies.
+Affected Individuals will be subject to discipline under this policy for (i) engaging in, encouraging, directing, facilitating or permitting fraud or abuse, (ii) failing to report suspected fraud or abuse committed by others in accordance with Agency's Fraud and Abuse Reporting Policy or (iii) violating Agency's Standards of Conduct or any other Agency policy, including those designed to detect or prevent fraud and abuse, failing to provide appropriate care to clients, or breaching privacy and security requirements.
+Nothing in this policy will restrict Agency policies.